 Health insurance is mandatory.
 You won't be allowed through customs unless you purchase Cuban health insurance.
 It only costs about $4 per day and if you're flying an American airline from the US, it's included in your ticket.
 This small investment is required because American health insurance cannot be used in Cuba due to the embargo.
 If you happen to be flying through a third country and you are an American, there will be a table selling health insurance just before you enter the queue for immigration.
 It's legit, and if you don't have Cuban health insurance the immigration officers will kindly point you to the table to purchase before proceeding.

-Withdraw plenty of cash before you leave the United States because you're credit card won't work once you get to Cuba.
+Withdraw plenty of cash before you leave the United States because your credit card won't work once you get to Cuba.
 Once you're in Cuba, exchange American dollars for Cuban Pesos (CUP).

 Keep your passport and tourist visa card with you throughout your trip to Cuba.
 You'll need both to get home.